will-thompson-k/deeplearning-nlp-models/nlpmodels/notebooks/gpt/README.md

 ## GPT

-GPT, which stands for "Generative Pre-trained Transformer", is a part of the realm of "sequence models" (sequence-to-sequence or "seq2seq"), models that attempt to map an input (source) sequence and map it to an output (target) sequence.
+GPT, which stands for "Generative Pre-trained Transformer", is a part of the realm of "sequence models" (sequence-to-sequence or "seq2seq"), models that attempt to map an input (source) sequence and to an output (target) sequence.
 Sequence models encompass a wide range of representations, from long-standing, classical probabilistic approaches such as Hidden Markov Models (HMMs), Bayesian networks, et.c to more recent "deep learning" models such as recurrent neural networks (RNNs).